Use case

 Running a regnskapsbyrå at multi-client scale exposes three operational surfaces that the per-firm accounting software wasn't designed for:

-What Apier provides — nine infrastructure components
+What Apier provides — eight infrastructure components

 Each component is consumable as REST, as MCP, or as both.
 Your staff and any AI assistants your firm runs see the same verdicts; the determinism contract holds across surfaces.